FAQ: Frequently Asked Questions

 Emergency/Medical

 All of our fishing guides are Red Cross certified first responders and their certifications are up to date.
 We have an Automated External Defibrillator (AED) in camp as well as surgical supplies and several first-aid bags.
 There are first-aid bags on every boat.
-In an extreme emergency we have contact with a helicopter for transport to the Dillingham Regional Hospital.
+In an extreme emergency we will arrange transport to the Dillingham Regional Hospital.
 It is a smart idea to think about travel insurance.
 Please remember to pack any personal medications you may require.